temporal-community/miab-build-invincible-apps-java/README.md

 5. Immediately after, switch to the terminal with the Worker running, and press `CTRL-C` (or `CMD-C` if on Mac) to kill the Worker process.
     1. You want to be sure to kill the Worker before the Timer fires.
 6. Wait ~10 seconds and show the audience that the results haven't appeared on the screen.
-7. Go to the Web UI and view the Event History.
+7. Go to the Temporal Web UI and view the Event History.
     1. Show the audience that the **Timer Started** and **Timer Fired** events have both been recorded, but nothing else has.
     2. Explain to the audience this is because there is no Worker running.
 8. Go back to the terminal and restart the Worker:
     ```bash
     mvn spring-boot:run
     ```
-9. Explain Due to the Worker being tied to the Springboot application, and the application being completely restarted, the result will not appear in the web application.
-   If multiple instance running of this application were running (on separate containers for example), it would have picked up the task and completed it.
+9. Show that the Application UI was updated.
-10. Open the Web UI and show that the Workflow continued execution and everything looks normal, as if nothing ever happened.
+10. Open the Temporal Web UI and show that the Workflow continued execution and everything looks normal, as if nothing ever happened.
 11. Explain to the audience:
     > "The Worker resumed execution as if nothing happened.
 The first Activity was not re-executed.
 The state of the application was reconstructed from the Event History, and the result that was returned from the successful execution of the Activity the first time was used.
 The first Activity was not re-executed."